 In contrast, our recreational program is open to all skill levels, there are no try-outs and all children will play at least half the game.
-The Rec games are usually played in or near Encinitas with many of our divisions playing all their games within the city limits.
+Recreational games are usually played in or near Encinitas with many of our divisions playing all their games within the city limits.
 The coaches are parents who have gone through a licensing workshop.
 Recreational teams play a 10 to 11-week season in the fall and may play in the Commissioner’s Cup tournament after the regular season ends.

-Absolutely, You will need to fill out a registration form for the recreational league.
+Absolutely.
+You will need to fill out a registration form for the recreational league.
 These children are always placed on a recreational team.

-Picture Day is always a Sunday in September after league play commences.
+Picture Day is always on a Sunday in September after league play commences.
 Players will get their scheduled times and any other pertinent information from their coaches.
 The basic photo package is included in their registration fees.
 Additional photo items such as trading cards, mouse pads, etc. are available for purchase as well.
 Volunteers are needed to help with picture day.

 Yes!
 If you are interested in sponsoring a specific player, team or the club in general, please contact Shanna Johnson at firstname.lastname@example.org.